- Psychology & the public

 Now in their 8th year, the E-Learning Awards aim to recognise real excellence in the e-learning industry and are presented by e.learning age.
 The award recognises excellent content that enables learning for those working in the not for profit sector.
 Submissions are judged on their contribution to individual learning and performance, the views of learners and other key stake holders, and the impact on organisational performance.

-The BPS Learning Centre worked with Chartered Psychologists Dr Sally Twist and Dr Anna Dodd, and Nelson Croom to set the content and develop the modules, to help raise awareness of adult autism amongst psychologists and the general public.
+The Professional Development Centre worked with Chartered Psychologists Dr Sally Twist and Dr Anna Dodd, and Nelson Croom to set the content and develop the modules, to help raise awareness of adult autism amongst psychologists and the general public.
 People with autism helped generate ideas, gave feedback and shared real-life stories that became the core of the course.

 The judges explained: "This programme has revolutionised the way a long-standing and very traditional organisation looks at learning.
 Usage has far exceeded expectations, with news spread largely by word of mouth."